sadan4/reddit-load-images-directly-chrome/README.md

 ---

-Rewritten chrome version based on the firefox extension by [nopperl](https://github.com/nopperl/load-reddit-images-directly)
+Completely rewritten chrome version using manifest v3, based on the firefox extension by [nopperl](https://github.com/nopperl/load-reddit-images-directly)